pglevy/sms-com/index.md

 ## What if I have more questions?

 No problem!
-There are more details included on the [Policy page](/policy/).

-You can also [send me an email](mailto:sophia@sophiamusicstudio.com) with any other questions you have.
+[Send me an email](mailto:sophia@sophiamusicstudio.com) with any other questions you have.

 [Back 👆]({{site.url}})